Elvin (service): The Elvin publish subscribe model

 This expression selects messages that have a field named Department with a string value matching "IT" and a Percent-Disk-Free field with an integer value less than or equal to 10.
 The Elvin subscription language supports a range of operations for matching numeric and string values, including the use of regular expression matching.

 Elvin is oriented around providing a fast, flexible event service that can be federated to form wide-area event notification networks.
 In order to achieve these goals it does not provide persistence, durability or guaranteed delivery.
-Elvin can thought of as providing a middle ground between low-level network multicast and higher-level, more complex, event brokers such as JMS.
+Elvin can be thought of as providing a middle ground between low-level network multicast and higher-level, more complex, event brokers such as JMS.

 Commercialization

 In 2003, the research group that created Elvin left DSTC to found Mantara software in order to develop commercial applications of Elvin.
 In November 2006, Mantara announced that it would be ceasing to support Elvin as a standalone commercial product by the end of 2007.

 The specifications for the Elvin protocols have been made available, and a new implementation of Elvin has subsequently been developed, Avis, an open-source (GPL) implementation.